adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 On the Adafruit Discord server, please avoid using nicknames or avatar images that might detract from a friendly, safe and welcoming environment.
-This includes but is not limited to use of overtly sexual, vulgar or otherwise offensive nicknames or avatar images.
+This includes but is not limited to use of overtly sexual, vulgar, or otherwise offensive nicknames or avatar images.

 Please avoid excessive helping.
 Excessive helping is defined as providing help